pstekieli/IN4331/Neo4j.md

 ### Step 4: Creating the relationships
 Relationships are created using the CSV files as in-between file.
 This is because of two reasons.
 Firstly, because the foreign keys weren't stored within the Neo4j nodes, this is because after relationships have been created, we will never need them.
 Therefore, we use the CSV files which contain these foreign keys to set up the relationships instead of storing the useless data in Neo4j.
 Secondly, because Neo4j loads the actions of the entire operation into RAM before executing it, when dealing with the `acted_in` table/relationships the RAM will be insufficient and the query will get stuck.

-The queries required to create the relationships are listed below.
+The queries required to create the relationships are listed below:

 ```
 USING PERIODIC COMMIT LOAD CSV WITH HEADERS FROM "file:///C:\\acted_in.csv" AS row
 MATCH (a:actors {idactors:toInt(row.idactors)})
 MATCH (b:movies {idmovies:toInt(row.idmovies)})
-CREATE (a)-[:ACTED_CHARACTER {
+MERGE (a)-[:ACTED_CHARACTER {
 character:coalesce(row.character, "N/A"),
 billing_position:coalesce(toInt(row.billing_position), 0)
 }]->(b);